Intercalated BSc Medical Sciences with Biomedical Engineering

 Location: South Kensington

-The Department of Bioengineering has launched a new one-year programme for current medical students interested in learning more about bioengineering as part of their training.
+The Department of Bioengineering offers a one-year programme for current medical students interested in learning more about bioengineering as part of their training.

 Bioengineering is at the interface of engineering and medicine.
 It is a discipline that advances knowledge in engineering, biology and medicine, and improves human health through cross-disciplinary activities that integrate the engineering sciences with the biomedical sciences and clinical practice.